 Website Hosting and Blogging Tools

 - Bluehost: 99% of my websites are hosted on Bluehost.
 Easy to use, 1-click automatic WordPress installation and excellent customer service.
 I HIGHLY RECOMMEND using Bluehost for your first site.
-Click here to get an exclusive BLACK FRIDAY WEEKEND SPECIAL discount of $3.25 month for a new domain and hosting account!
+Click here to get an EXCLUSIVE SMART PASSIVE INCOME DEAL at $3.49/month for a new domain and hosting account!

 - The THESIS Theme: This is the WordPress theme and framework that the Smart Passive Income Blog runs on.
 Thesis promises out-of-box search engine optimization, faster page load times, maximum readability to engage and hold reader’s attention, and point-and-click design and font controls.